ceoche/bvalid/README.md

 mvn clean package
 ```

-JAR file will be available in `target/` directory.
+JAR file and javadoc will be available in `target/` directory.
 To make it available to any other Maven project on your machine :

 ```shell
 mvn install